(Photo by Sarah Shatz/©Columbia Pictures/courtesy Everett Collection)

 With the occasion all but overshadowed by her sister's upcoming wedding, angst-ridden Samantha (Molly Ringwald) faces her 16th birthday with...
 [More]

 Adjusted Score: 93685%

 Critics Consensus: Sure, it's another adaptation of cinema's fave Jane Austen novel, but key performances and a modern filmmaking sensibility make this familiar period piece fresh and enjoyable.

 In this adaptation of Jane Austen's beloved novel, Elizabeth Bennet (Keira Knightley) lives with her mother, father and sisters in...
 [More]

 Critics Consensus: A derivative gross-out comedy that's short on laughs.

 He's the biggest man on campus.
 He's the boss with the sauce.
 He's the guy all the girls want and...
 [More]

 Critics Consensus: Though it strives to mimic The Hangover, 21 and Over is too predictable, too unabashedly profane, and too inconsistently funny to carry the torch.

-Straight-A college student Jeff Chang has always done what he was supposed to do.
-But when his two best friends...
+Straight-A college student Jeff Chang (Justin Chon) has always done what's been expected of him.
+But when his two best...
 [More]

 Critics Consensus: The talents of director John Landis and Saturday Night Live's irrepressible John Belushi conspired to create a rambunctious, subversive college comedy that continues to resonate.